CopernicaMarketingSoftware/Documentation/Publisher/en/rest-put-collection-field.md

 to edit.
 Any other information should be added to the message body of the HTTP request.

-## Available data keys
+## Available data

-The following variables must be put into the body of the request:
+The following data must be put into the body of the request:

 - **name**: Name of the field
 - **type** Type of the field